-What is and isn't covered by an HO-1 Basic Form homeowners insurance policy?
+What is an HO-1 insurance policy?

 An HO-1 insurance policy is the most basic form of homeowners coverage.
 It protects the physical structure of a home from circumstances specifically listed on the policy.